LCSB-BioCore/COBREXA.jl/docs/src/model_construction.md

 a model!
 This is most simply done by using the empty model constructor:

 ```@docs
-CobraModel()
+StandardModel()
 ```

-The fields of `CobraModel` can then be assigned as usual.
+The fields of `StandardModel` can then be assigned as usual.

 ```@example
 using COBREXA